janlwrobel/janlwrobel/README.md

 👋Hello!
 My name is Jan Lukasz Wrobel, and I'm a Mechanical Engineer with experience in Power Press Setting at Honeywell, as well as a background in Quality Control at Olympus UK.
-I'm also currently pursuing a Software Engineering bootcamp at HyperionDev to expand my skills in Python, HTML, CSS, Django, and SQL.
+I'm also currently pursuing a Software Engineering bootcamp at HyperionDev to expand my skills in Python, C++, HTML, CSS, Django, and SQL.

 In my free time, I enjoy: